-Don’t tell your fourth grader, but one of the main points of the Common Core Standards — rigor — is clearly demonstrated in this year’s writing standards.
-Starting now, taking notes will be a mainstay of your child’s education.
-Your child’s stories — the ones she writes, not reads — will have developed characters who show their feelings and react to what happens.
-And perhaps most important, all year long your child will be expected to use the new ideas she’s learning to use to analyze books — like structure, logic, details, evidence — in her own daily writing.
+Don’t tell your fourth grader, but one of the stated goals of the Common Core Standards — rigor — is clearly demonstrated in this year’s writing standards.
+Now, kids should take notes on what they read and hear.
+Stories should have developed characters who show their feelings and react to what happens.
+And perhaps most important, your child is expected to analyze a book’s structure, logic, details, and evidence in her writing.

 Building 4th grade study skills

-Last year your child dabbled in taking notes, but this year note taking becomes an important skill.
-Under the Common Core Standards, fourth graders are expected to use books, periodicals, websites, and other digital sources (like a library database) to conduct research projects — both on their own and as part of group work with peers.
+This year taking notes is an important skill.
+Fourth graders are expected to use books, periodicals, websites, and other digital sources to conduct research projects — both on their own and as part of group work with peers.
 Your child should keep track of all the sources she checks — noting what she learns, the name of the source and page number or url so she can find it again and create a source list or bibliography later.
-A big step in your child’s research process this year is taking the time to write what she learns in her own words, then review and categorize her new knowledge.
-Which information is about the animal’s habitat?
-How about the animal’s lifespan?
-And what about the animal’s diet?
-Sorting evidence into categories will help her with the planning, writing, and revising stages of her project.

-Is all research and note taking confined to nonfiction sources?
-Nope.
-Taking notes while reading fiction will help your child when it comes time to analyze what she’s read or to give an in-depth description of a character, setting, or story event drawing on specific details.
+Also, taking notes while reading fiction will help your child when it comes time to analyze what she’s read or to give an in-depth description of a character, setting, or story event drawing on specific details.

 bttr, better, best!